Burningstone91/smart-home-setup/README.md

 If you already paired devices securely to your Aeotec stick, put the network key you used to configure the stick in the past.

 ### Configure OpenZWave integration in Home Assistant
 In Home Assistant on the sidebar click on "Configuration" then on "Integrations".
-Click on the orange plus in the bottom right corner, search for "openzwave" and click on "OpenZWave (Beta).
+Click on "+ ADD INTEGRATION" in the bottom right corner, search for "openzwave" and click on "OpenZWave (Beta).
 Hit "Submit".

 If you already had devices paired to the Aeotec stick previously your devices should appear under "Configuration" -> "Integrations" -> "OpenZWave (Beta)".